nowakowskir/php-jwt/README.md

 }
 ```

-Algorithm defined in token's header may be tampered on the way witch in some circumstances may allow an attacker to successfuly validate a tampered token!
+Algorithm defined in token's header may be tampered on the way which in some circumstances may allow an attacker to successfuly validate a tampered token!

 ## Generate strong private key